-The symbol "I" (incomplete) may be given by a faculty member when a student's work in a course has not been completed at the end of a semester and when failure to complete the work has been due to causes beyond the student's control.
+The symbol "I" (incomplete) is given only when a student's work is satisfactory in quality but, due to reasons beyond their control, has not been completed.
 It is not used as a substitute for an F. Only the Registrar's office can enter a grade of "I".
 The course director must complete the Grade of Incomplete form which requires the student, instructor, Chair or Advisor, and GSBS Dean signatures.
-The form should be electronically signed and forwarded to the next required signature on the list.
-For GSBS Dean signature, the form should be emailed to pamela.johnson@ttuhsc.edu.
-If there is no action on the part of the student after one year, the "I" will automatically become an F.
+The assigned work must be completed and a change of grade must be recorded within one calendar year from the date the I was recorded.
+Failure to do so will result in the Registrar's Office assigning an F for that course and will cause it to become ineligible for a grade change.